Martin Newell (musician): Filmography

 Newell is the subject of Graham Bendel's 2019 documentary Upstairs Planet: Cleaners from Venus & the Universe of Martin Newell, the 2022 documentary The Jangling Man: The Martin Newell Story and the 2022 animated documentary short A Man for Our Time.

 Literary career

-Newell is better known to some as a poet and author; he has released several volumes of poetry (often in collaboration with the illustrator James Dodds) and a memoir, This Little Ziggy, about his youth and his days in Plod.
-In 2007 he released a volume of reminiscences, anecdotes and historical information about his beloved Wivenhoe.
+Newell is better known to some as a poet and author, and has been called "the greatest living English poet" by Will Self.
+Newell has released several volumes of poetry (often in collaboration with the illustrator James Dodds) and a memoir, This Little Ziggy, about his youth and his days in Plod.
+In 2007, he released a volume of reminiscences, anecdotes and historical information about his beloved Wivenhoe.
 He is also a weekly contributor of poetry to The Sunday Express, He now writes a weekly column for the East Anglian Daily Times (for which he won columnist of the year in the EDF/ East of England Media Awards in January 2010), performs annually at the Essex Book Festival and occasionally issues spoken word recordings of his poems.

 Personal life

-Newell has dyspraxia and Asperger syndrome.
+Newell said that he has dyspraxia and Asperger syndrome.

+Newell attended the Elliott School (now Ark Putney Academy) in Putney, southwest London, for two years as a teen.
+One of his classmates was future actor Pierce Brosnan (nicknamed "Irish"), and he alludes to "the next James Bond" in the 2022 song "Baby Space-Cakes", from the Cleaners from Venus album, That London.